remy/inliner/README.md

 ## Limitations / Caveats

-- Whitespace compression might get a little heavy handed - all whitespace is collapsed from n spaces to one space.
+- Whitespace compression might get a little heavy handed - all whitespace is collapsed from `n` spaces to 1 space.

+## Filing issues & PRs

+Please see the [contributing](blob/master/CONTRIBUTING.md) for guidelines.